zohaibxrehman/rgbGame/README.md

-This is cognitive game in which you have to guess the color produced by the given RGB combination.
+A cognitive game in which you have to guess the color produced by the given RGB combination.

 Play the game on https://ultimatergbcolorgame.herokuapp.com/